imliuyzh/pupperfield-service/populator/README.md

 1. Run `make` to build and run the program.
    - The database file is named `dogs.db` and is stored in the current working directory.
-2. When you are done, move the database file out of the folder and run `make clean` to remove the binaries.
+2. When you are done, move the database file out of the folder and run `make clean` to remove the binary.

 The login token expires after an hour.
 Populator does not handle it because running it should not take more than an hour to do so.